Best Ethical Investment Funds 2026

 • Social infrastructure: improving access and the quality of services, including schools, universities, hospitals and social housing.

-Ethical Investments vs Non-Ethical Investments
+Portfolio performance: Ethical vs Non-Ethical investments

 There is a long-held myth that ethical investments perform worse than non-ethical investments.
 However, there is increasing evidence to support the notion that ethical investments regularly outperform the returns of non-ethical investments.